vlandham/captain_z/out/captain_z.md

 Captain Z was at the base of the cliffs, looking back and forth for a path.
 The cliffs were so steep at the bottom that no one would be able to climb them.

-Though she looked all around, nothing looked like the start to a path to her.
+Though she looked all around, nothing resembled the start of a path to her.

-Well, it wouldn't be a very good hiding spot if I would be able to find it so easily, she thought.
+_Well, it wouldn't be a very good hiding spot if I were able to find it so easily_, she thought.

-She ducked behind one of the many big rocks about and lit her lantern again to take a closer look at the map.
+She ducked behind one of the many big rocks about, and lit her lantern again to take a closer look at the map.

 On the map, there was a little arrow that pointed at the base of the cliffs.
 Next to the arrow, three triangles were drawn.
 Under them were the words _Demon's Hand_.